British Values

 We at St Joseph's both pupils and staff value respect.

-As a school we promote recode the of others through our day to day activities, as well as through extra curricular activities such as sports in which all children have the opportunity to participate.
+As a school we promote respecting others through our day to day activities, as well as through extra curricular activities such as sports in which all children have the opportunity to participate.

 Tolerance of those of different faiths and beliefs